cogu/cfile/doc/cfile.rst

 **classname**: C++ class name

-**args**: Function arguments (list of cfile.variable objects).
-Arguments can also be added after the function has been created.
+**params**: Function parameters (list of cfile.variable objects).
+Parameter(s) can also be added after the function has been created using the add_param method.

 Attributes
 ~~~~~~~~~~